GeorgeDavila/Python_Diary_App_withGUI/README.md

 ## Running
 ### Run App
  * Just click the app (tk_diarygui.exe) to run it
-    * Alternatively, go to file directory and type 'start tk_diarygui.
+    * Alternatively, go to file directory and type 'start tk_diarygui.exe

 ### Build the App on your device: